cognitedata/cognite-grafana-datasource/README.md

 In order to perform templating, we enable the use of variables via `$variable` or `[[variable]]` syntax.

-- To add variables, go to your dashboard's settings, and then select "Variables" from the right side.
+- To add variables, go to your dashboard's settings, and then select `Variables` from the left side.
-- Make sure the "Type" is set to "Query", and then set your Cognite Data Source as the Data Source.
+- Make sure the `Type` is set to `Query`, and then set your Cognite Data Source as the `Data Source`.
 - You can then specify the query to pull assets from CDF, and also filter on these assets.
 For instance:
 ```
 assets{parentIds=[123], name=~"test-.*"}